 Nutrition Information

-- Calories: Approximately 150 calories per cake, depending on the recipe.
+- Calories: About 150 per cake, depending on what you add.

-- Protein: About 3 grams of protein, mainly from the eggs.
+- Protein: Around 3 grams, thanks to the eggs.

 FAQs about Mini Chinese Sponge Cakes